JulianCarax32/Portfolio/README.md

 ## 🛠 High-Level Customization

 ### Data Customization
-- All portfolio data is sourced from a file named `app-data.enum.ts`.
+- Almost all portfolio data is sourced from a file named `app-data.enum.ts`.
 Use your editor’s search shortcut to locate this file.
 - Modify any section by updating the corresponding variable object in this file.
 To understand the details you can add to each section, refer to the predefined interfaces.

 ### Icons